loiskilberg/create_spiral_notebook/source/index.rst

 Steps to Create Your Own Small Spiral Notebooks
 ===============================================
+We typically use the plural term "notebooks" in this document.
+That is because you can often fit more than one smaller notebook on a regular sized sheet of paper, making it efficient to make more than one notebook at a time.
+However, you can also follow the steps to make just a single notebook.

-Click on the steps below to create your own spiral notebooks.
-You can follow all the steps in sequence without stopping, or you can do some steps and then wait until later to complete the notebooks:
+You can follow all the steps in sequence without stopping, or you can do some steps and then wait until later to complete the notebooks.

+Click on the steps below to learn how to create your own spiral notebooks:

 |Contents|